Saturday’s big East Coast storm: What it could mean for D.C. area

-While it may take until Thursday or Friday to really pin down the forecast specifics, here’s a condensed preview of what we might expect.
+While it might take until Thursday or Friday to really pin down the forecast specifics, here’s a condensed preview of what we might expect.

 We wake up to rain